Sheilf/RobotsBuildingEducation/investments/Pinterest.md

 - 2.2.
 Search
 - 2.3.
 Search Engine Optimization

-There is a distinction between social media platforms and personal media platforms.
-One could imagine that this relationship is somewhat of a spectrum, where Twitter is closer to the end of social media, while platforms like Pinterest sit on the opposite end in the personal media space.
+There is an important distinction between social media platforms and personal media platforms that needs to be understood.
+One could imagine that this relationship is somewhat of a spectrum, where Twitter or TikTok are closer to the end of social media, while platforms like Pinterest sit on the opposite end in the personal media space.

 A way to measure this is to monitor how users are utilizing the platform.
-Applications like Pinterest and Google are primarily used as search engine to find information while applications like Facebook are closer to communications and entertainment that is meant to discover information.
+Applications like Pinterest and Google are primarily used as search engines to find information while applications like Facebook are closer to communications and entertainment that is meant to discover information.
 Interestingly enough, when examined this way, one could argue that Pinterest and Twitter has achieved what Google+ had failed to accomplish in a spectacular way - a connection platform based on search, ideas, and images.

 It's important to understand this distinction when investing in internet forums like Facebook, Twitter, Snapchat, and future opportunities like Reddit because an investor would not want to make strong relationships between companies like Home Depot or Walmart.
 Sure, both organizations exist in the retailing space, but the nature of the business, its incentives, and its customers are worlds apart.